Project lead: COMAS

-The project’s vision is to drive down energy costs and stimulate new renewable energy development in urban communities across Scotland.
+The project’s vision was to drive down energy costs and stimulate new renewable energy development in urban communities across Scotland.

-The project aims to test a new model that will:
+The project aimed to test a new model that would:

-Comas and Community Energy Scotland have identified two suitable housing blocks in Edinburgh, comprising over 100 properties, where the model for aggregated multi-ownership situation can be tested.
+Comas and Community Energy Scotland identified two suitable housing blocks in Edinburgh, comprising over 100 properties, where the model for aggregated multi-ownership situation could be tested.

 In summary, the investigation concluded the following.

 - Aggregation of demand through Smart Meters, networked by wifi, has high potential to enable urban communities with multi-rise buildings to achieve electricity tariffs well below current market rates, by enabling the community to present as a “commercial load” to suppliers.

 - There is added value by using demand data to enable suppliers to manage supply across a 24 hour period, using storage heating as a means of ensuring peak time electricity is used less.
 This does require storage heaters to be new or adapted.

 - The end of Feed In Tariffs could impact on community use of renewables.
 However, we established that Solar PV installation on some roofs in the multi-rise area could help the community achieve savings to offset electricity costs.
 Work in Glasgow to explore directly supplying communities from local electricity generation, modelled on the Commonwealth village and Emirates Stadium site, supports this.

 - Local investigation of community need provided an overview of a community burdened by higher pre-payment tariffs (85%) and fuel debt.
 We can project a 25% saving on electricity tariffs for most community members (based on Scottish average tariffs); there are diverse suppliers in the area and many people have found switching challenging, due to low confidence, low use of the internet for comparison sites, and poor follow-through by suppliers.